TranscribeFast Team

 • Reword unclear or double‑barreled questions.

-• Move sensitive items later and add gentle ramps.
+• Move sensitive items later; add gentle ramps.

 • Add neutral probes; remove leading phrasing.